junxit/us-congress-bills-110/metadata.md

 - 2007-02-27 — Introduced in Senate
 - 2007-02-27 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S2283-2284)
+- 2007-08-02 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text as passed Senate: CR S10842)
+- 2007-08-02 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text as passed Senate: CR S10842)
+- 2007-08-02 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S10842)
+- 2007-08-02 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S10842)